Pierstoval/EasyAdminBundle/doc/tutorials/dtos.rst

     }

-Here, we have a nice example of a **static constructor** and a **mutator**, both using an object named a DTO.
+Here, we have a nice example of a **static constructor** and a **mutator**, both using an object called a DTO.

 Create your first DTO
 ---------------------